Porsche 914

-The Porsche 914 or VW-Porsche 914 is a mid-engined sports car designed, manufactured and marketed collaboratively by Volkswagen and Porsche from 1969 until 1976.
-It was only available as a targa-topped two-seat roadster powered by either a flat-4 or flat-6 engine.
+The Porsche 914 or VW-Porsche 914 is a mid-engined sports car designed, manufactured and marketed collaboratively by Volkswagen and Porsche for model years 1969-1976.
+Available as a targa-topped two-seat roadster, across a single generation, the 914 was powered by either a flat-4 or flat-six engine.

 History

 Pre-development

 By the late 1960s, both Volkswagen and Porsche were in need of new models; Porsche was looking for a replacement for their entry-level 912, and Volkswagen wanted a new range-topping sports coupé to replace the Volkswagen Type 34 Karmann Ghia coupé.
 At the time the majority of Volkswagen's development work was handled by Porsche as part of an agreement that dated back to Porsche's founding.
 Volkswagen needed to contract out one last project to Porsche to fulfill the contract, and decided to make the 914 that project.
 Ferdinand Piëch, who was in charge of research and development at Porsche, was put in charge of the 914 project.

 In 1966 and 1967, German company Gugelot Design GmbH began showing a proposed design for a sports coupe built with technology developed in partnership with Bayer to several major car builders, including Volkswagen and Porsche.
 Some sources have suggested that the Gugelot proposal, suitably adapted, was the origin of the design of the 914.
 The rationale is that an outside design would be able to please both Volkswagen and Porsche without appearing too similar to either of the partners' existing products.
 Later sources have rejected this idea.
 While acknowledging that Porsche was aware of the Gugelot design, they assert that the 914 design was done in-house at Porsche, and is primarily the work of body engineer Heinrich Klie.